-Councillor Gerald (Ged) Cooney became the seventh council-leader in Tameside Council’s 48-year history when he was elected on May 24, and is the Greater Manchester Combined Authority portfolio lead for Communities and Co-operatives.
+Councillor Gerald (Ged) Cooney (external website) became the seventh council-leader in Tameside Council’s 48-year history when he was elected on May 24, and is the Greater Manchester Combined Authority portfolio lead for Housing.

 Born in Manchester in 1958, Councillor Cooney was educated at St Ignatius School and later worked for the city council as a joiner.
 He was elected to Tameside Council in 1990, three years after becoming a branch secretary for the Union of Construction, Allied Trades and Technicians (UCATT).
 He has been a Labour member for the Droylsden West ward ever since.